Many running shoes use the expertise and designs of European and American brands, but that leaves out some of the greatest running shoe innovations.

 This venture started a more recent history where Mizuno also expanded into general running shoes featuring extremely lightweight outsoles and breathable materials.
 They use synthetic materials, but for the most part, are fairly breathable and effective in both slower jogging and high-intensity sprints.

 The past two decades have seen the development of all sorts of unique designs.
-For example, the Infinity Wave structure uses a lighter mid-sole sponge to improve their cushioning and stability, making for surprisingly durable and long-lasting products with remarkably unique and flexible designs.
+For example, the Infinity Wave structure uses a lighter mid-sole sponge to improve its cushioning and stability, making for surprisingly durable and long-lasting products with remarkably unique and flexible designs.

 Mizuno running shoes are surprisingly affordable because the fully synthetic materials make them quite easy to produce.
 Top-tier products like the Mizuno Wave Rider or Mizuno Men’s Wave Inspire 7 Running Shoe can hit a pleasant range of around $80, though newer models and older models will often have higher and lower price points.